TheAlexSannikov/PillPopper/app/Roadmap.md

         Looks whacky small display sizes

     Finish PillRepository.onEnterCustomDosage()
+        One implementation:
-        Rename Drug [enum] to be DrugDefaults
+            Rename Drug [enum] to be DrugDefaults (?)
-        Create a new MutableDrug data class that is read from DrugRepositry [new] The MutableDrugs are to be referenced instead of DrugDefaults
+            Create a new MutableDrug data class that is read from DrugRepositry [new] The MutableDrugs are to be referenced instead of DrugDefaults Changing duration of drug should alter active PillDropOffWorker

+        Another implementation:
+            Convert Drug class to Data class
+                Convert the primary key in DB entries to a new field, "drugGeneric" or something similar [allow for name of drug to be name brand, etc]